terpinedream/MediTrack/README.md

 ---

-**Special thanks to** the OpenSky Network, FAA Public Flight Registry, and Lindsay Blanton from Broadcastify for providing the list of country codes.
+**Special thanks to** the OpenSky Network, FAA Public Flight Registry, and Lindsay Blanton from Broadcastify for providing the list of county codes.